mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Py
   Exports a Python script which will replicate the processing done by the current tab.

-Run
-  Runs the processing configured on the current tab.

 Manage Directories
   Opens the Manage Directories dialog allowing you to change your search directories and default save directory and enable/disable data archive search.

-Plot Current Preview
-  Takes the data currently plotted in the preview plot and puts it in a separate external plot

 Elwin
 -----

 Provides an interface for the :ref:`ElasticWindow <algm-ElasticWindow>` algorithm, with the option of selecting the range to integrate over as well as